0YJ/BigGreenData/README.md

 ## 📬 Have Questions?

-For questions or support, please open an issue in the GitHub repository.
+For questions or support, please open a [ticket](https://github.com/0YJ/0YJ/issues/).
 We're here to help!